-Right-Brained Multiplication & Division utilizes right-brained elements to help children learn and remember their math facts.
+Right-Brained Multiplication & Division utilizes right-brained elements to help children learn and remember their multiplication & division facts.
+This matters a whole lot to children who struggle to memorize and remember math facts.

 Right-brained elements included in this book: